Judicial activism: United States

-Outside the United States

-While the term was first coined and is often used in the United States, it has also been applied in other countries, particularly common law jurisdictions.

 Canada

 Judges in Canada are given the power to interpret law passed down from the legislature, discretionary power to resolve disputes, and the power to use common law and accepted judicial policy to render judgement.
 By the principle of separation of powers, a strong tradition in Canada and accepted practice, judges should respect the role of the legislature to create law.
 Judges are also charged to impartially apply the law as it is written.

 Canada has a legal system that is derived from the British system of common law (and the French system in the province of Quebec).
 Canadian Courts have a structure that relies more heavily on the discretion of its judges, policy and common law to create a workable body of law.
 Thus Canada's legal system may have more potential for conflicts with regards to the accusation of judicial activism, as compared to the United States.

 Former Chief Justice of the Supreme Court of Canada Beverley McLachlin has stated that: